 Actions/ Activities (Strategies) What is working and why?
 (Effective indicators) Specific evidence/indicators of success/effectiveness in implementing this activity or strategy, including: What is not working and why?
 (Ineffective indicators) Specific evidence/indicators showing that this activity or strategy is not working, including: Modification(s) based on evaluation results Continue or discontinue and why?
 Agua Caliente will provide parent training to help educate parents about the CA Standards, ways to help their children at home, social-emotional learning strategies, growth mindset, and college and career readiness.
-These events will include education opportunities like Kindergarten Orientation, Family Literacy/Math/Science Nights, festivals, family reading mornings, family involvement meetings, etc. This will be monitored through attendance sheets and contact logs.
+These events will include education opportunities like Kindergarten Orientation, Family Literacy/Math/Science Nights, festivals, family reading mornings, family involvement meetings, etc. This will be monitored through attendance sheets and Student Conference contact logs.
 Regular parent meetings will be held including ELAC, SSC, SART, SSTs, Title I, and parent conferences.
 These meetings will be held to inform parents of their child's language acquisition, attendance, achievement data, school year progress, and means by which to assist students at home.
 This will be monitored through attendance sheets and contact logs.
 A full time 11 month community liaison will be established to support families and students, including those with special needs, English learners, foster and homeless youth through comprehensive wrap around services.
 At least 2 hours of her daily activities will involve working with Homeless students and SWD.
 This will be monitored through student conference entries, phone call diaries, and contact logs.
-This activity meets a need identified from students in the ATSI status and the comprehensive needs assessment based on the needs of parents surveyed based on the Panorama Survey's Family Communication question.
-Additionally, English learner students who are chronically absent
+This activity meets a need identified through the comprehensive needs assessment based on the needs of parents surveyed based on the Panorama Survey's Family Communication question.